SebMuylle/GameInfoSearcher/README.md

 To remove a single game from the list on the right, double click the item in the list.
 To clear the list of all game titles, select the Options Menu Button towards the top of the window, and select the button option "Clear List".

+In addition, a UserSettings folder and a Settings.txt file will be generated when running the code for the first time.

 2a.)
 In addition, the program's settings can be accessed via the "Settings" button under the Options Menu Button.
 Here you can change the wait time between searches, the program's web headers, as well as where the database file or where spreadsheet will be exported out to.